Exabyte-io/documentation/docs/benchmarks/distributed-memory.md

 Vienna Ab-initio Simulation Package (VASP) at version 5.3.5 with a corresponding set of atomic pseudo-potentials, and Quantum ESPRESSO (QE) at version 5.2.1 with a set of pseudo-potentials as explained below were employed for this study.

-Two basic parallelization schemes were attempted:
+Two basic parallelization schemes were attempted.

 * parallelization over the electronic bands for large-unit-cell materials (further referred to as ELB)
 * parallelization over the sampling points in reciprocal space, or k-points (further referred to as  KPT)